runtimeverification/javamop/INSTALL.md

 3. Check JavaMOP is installed properly: run `javamop` from a terminal.

-See README.md for usage information.
+See README.md for more information.
 To get help or report problems go to [JavaMOP's issues page] (https://github.com/runtimeverification/javamop/issues).